 UIS’ learning environment includes the community, as the academic programs and public affairs activities are structured to make good use of the resources a capital city has to offer, especially government agencies that can provide internship, experiential, and research opportunities – and not just for graduate students.
 Many undergraduate programs require students to complete an internship or off-campus work experience.
 UIS is also a national leader in online education, with several bachelor’s completion programs, several master’s programs, and several certificate programs offered fully online.

 At UIS, a great deal of learning takes place outside the classroom.
 Students of politics can see it all, from the day-to-day functioning of the legislature to special interest groups demonstrating on the Statehouse lawn.
 Majors in health professions can capitalize on the facilities of the area’s largest medical center, with ties to the Southern Illinois University School of Medicine.
 History and archaeology students alike can take part in the investigations at New Philadelphia, the first American town founded by an African-American man.
-Students interested in the legal system can work in the Downstate Innocence Project to exonerate people wrongly convicted of crimes.
-Those interested in social justice can travel to a Third World country to explore conditions in sweatshops there.
-Aspiring journalists can spend a six-month internship reporting for a major media outlet.
+Students interested in the legal system can work in the Illinois Innocence Project to exonerate people wrongly convicted of crimes.
+Aspiring journalists can spend a six-month internship reporting for the major media bureaus of the Capitol Press Corps.
 Whatever their majors, students leave UIS with solid, real-world experience, skilled as well as educated.